Microphone technique is critically important for all voice-over work. You don’t want the audio editor to hate you, do you?

 Do it like that!
-Whilst also taking note of the following point.
+Whilst also taking note of the following points.

 Project your voice at a consistent loudness

 This ties in with the previous point.
-If the microphone is a bit further away, you need to bear in mind the need to ensure the words you are saying are reaching the microphone clearly and loudly enough.
+If the microphone is a bit further away, you need to ensure the words you are saying are reaching the microphone clearly and loudly enough.

 Abdominal breathing is one such technique to ensure your voice is projected.